Cohere Text Generation Tutorial

 However, we have only done all this using direct text generations.
 As its name implies, the Chat endpoint can also support building chatbots, which require features to support multi-turn conversations and maintain the conversation state.

-In Part 3, you’ll learn how to build chatbots with the Chat endpoint.
+In the next tutorial, you’ll learn how to build chatbots with the Chat endpoint.